osrg/libsai/README.md

 The codes include not only some glue codes but also actual data-plane codes using a software switch, thus you can try playing with it on a single PC!

+The functionalities it supports as for now are:
+- L2 tenant isolation using VLAN (saiport, saivlan)
+- L3 inter-VLAN routing using virtual router (sainexthop, sairoute, sairouter) We are working hard to support other functionalities as well.

 ## How to build
 Please refer to [doc/Building.md](doc/Building.md)